djpr1me/mypitbike/src/pages/about.md

 Some information and illustrations were sourced from the internet and scanned from magazines.
 Due to the low quality of some original images, which were created long ago when technology was outdated and internet speed was slower, it was necessary to apply neural network upscaling to achieve an image that is sufficiently high-quality and sharp by today's standards.

 Additionally, I would like to mention that I am not a professional mechanic, and English is not my native language, so you may encounter inaccuracies in the guides.
 If you have any comments or suggestions, please send feedback, and I will try to incorporate them.
+If you ever need to contact me directly, please mail to "hello at mypitbike.ru".

 Thank you, and I hope this project helps you solve your problem.

-If you ever need to write me a letter, please send it to "info at mypitbike.ru".